Revision: Aug / 06:

 Most union weld manufacturing rules, guidelines and regulations in the auto / truck industry were established at a time when manual skills had more meaning than the complex requirements of automation.

+A STRONG MESSAGE TO MANUFACTURING MANAGEMENT.
 There is time for engineers to be involved with a process and there is a time they are not required.
-In the case of robots and weld automation managers should ensure engineers are given the process and robot control training necessary to take process ownership, manage and optimize the robot lines.
+In the case of robots and weld automation managers should ensure engineers are given the process and robot control training necessary to take the process ownership and responsibility necessary to manage and optimize the robot lines.

 Ed Craig 2005.